JHU-PL-Lab/www-fpse/lecture/more-modules.md

 module Int3 : sig type t = int val equal : t -> t -> bool end
 ```

-### Instantiating functors with our own custom type
+### Using functors with our own custom type

-Here is how we could instantiate the `Make_set` functor with our own data type.
+Here is how we could apply the `Make_set` functor with our own data type.
 We'll do it on nucleotides in the top loop.

 ```ocaml
 # #require "ppx_jane";;